 There's a big team looking after you on the ward, made up of lots of different roles.
 Please ask for people's names if they accidentally forget to introduce themselves and ask for any help if you need.
 We are all here for you.

 Your team

-Matron: Hannah is in charge of all the staff and patients on the ward.
-If something is bothering you please let her know.
+Matron: Our matron for children and young people is in charge of all the staff and patients on the ward (Monday - Friday).
+If something is bothering you please let them know.